eNMS-automation/eNMS/docs/source/inventory/pools.md

 listed in the Pools table:

-- Update: Recalculate membership in the pool based on the current pool properties and object properties to determine are now included in the pool.
+- Update: Recalculate membership in the pool based on the current pool properties and object properties to determine which objects are now included in the pool.

 - Edit: Modify the properties for matching this pool.